boldbi/boldbi-docker/docs/how-to-use-host-path-as-persistent-volume-for-bold-bi-deployment.md

 # How to use host path as persistent volume for Bold BI deployment?

-You can store the application data in your host machine to make the Bold BI container a stateful application.
-Bold BI application will read and write the data in your host machine.
-In the following section, explain about how to use host path as persistent volume for Bold BI deployment.
+You can store the application data on your host machine to make the Bold BI container a stateful application.
+The Bold BI application will read and write the data on your host machine.
+In the following section, we will learn how to use the host path as a persistent volume for Bold BI deployment.

-1. Open Terminal or PowerShell and execute the Docker command to deploy the Bold BI application.
+1. When deploying the Bold BI application using Docker or Docker compose, you can pass the host path as a persistent volume.
+Here is an example using the Docker Command.

    ```sh
      docker run --name boldbi -p 80:80 -p 443:443 \
      -e APP_URL=<app_url> \